 At its heart, a website is a platform for sharing information.
 Whether it’s a personal blog or a corporate site, all websites rely on content to attract and engage visitors.
 That’s why it’s so important to have fresh, original content on a regular basis.
 And that’s where our website contributors come in.
-We’re looking for talented writers who can provide high-quality articles on a variety of topics.
-In return, we offer exposure to our large audience, as well as the opportunity to build your portfolio and showcase your skills.
+Kindly read our author guidelines here.

 If you’re interested in becoming a contributor, we’d love to hear from you.
 Please send us a writing sample and a brief pitch for an article, and we’ll take it from there.
 Thanks for your time, and we look forward to hearing from you soon.